 The Rangeley Inn property features two buildings: the historic inn, and the waterfront Haley Pond Lodge.
 To adhere to State of Maine requirements for lodging properties, we have adapted our operations as follows:

 Haley Pond Lodge

 This is a 15-unit waterfront motel building with separate entrances and decks for all units.
-This building is open to guests from any state, and it is your best option if you need to quarantine or if you will NOT wear a mask.
+This building is open to guests from any state.
+Guests staying the Haley Pond Lodge should call the front desk if they require assistance.

 The Rangeley Inn

 Reservations are required.
-Online reservations are currently available only for the Haley Pond Lodge.
-Guests who wish to stay inside the Inn will need to place reservations by phone.
+Reservations are currently available only for the Haley Pond Lodge.
 A sign on the front door of the Inn will explain our protocol, so that a guest arriving without a reservation may call and place a reservation while adhering to the safety protocols.

 Prior to arriving, guests will need to complete a virtual check-in.
 This reduces the need for contact with our staff and with other guests.
 In addition to agreeing to the hotel's terms and authorizing payment, guests will acknowledge the State of Maine COVID-19 policies.
 If they are not from Maine, New Hampshire, Vermont, New York, New Jersey, or Connecticut, guests will also need to certify ONE of the following: